blazinbanana/ACL-Risk-Predictor/README.md

 ## Overview

-> Real-time ACL injury risk assessment from lunge movements using computer vision and deep learning.
+> Seamless ACL injury risk assessment from lunge movements using computer vision and deep learning.
 > Designed for athletes, rehab clinics, and biomechanics research.